Why do you teach?

 Sharing is caring, and teacher’s know no better way to show how much they care by sharing knowledge with their students.
 This creates learning opportunities for both student, and teacher!

 Why do you teach?
-Let us know at email@example.com or visit our Facebook page!
+Visit our Facebook page and let us know!
 We’d love to hear from you.